Issue 4/2023 - Imperiale Gewalt

 CH: There are several narrative dimensions and documentary layers to Ancestral Clouds Ancestral Claims.
 The most outstanding is, first, the literary story told by a cast of characters named “Common Winds”, “Omer” and others, which is an oral travelogue, passing through different geographies and landscapes, from the Sahara to encounters in the Atacama desert.
 Second, there’s a vast visual mapping of different sections of the Atacama desert.
 What made you combine these two layers – the documentation of a very particular place, and the kind of storyline that cuts across different continents and cultures?

-AN: We took air and wind as our central element for this film, and one of our main questions is: what is carried on the wind?
+AN: We took air and wind as our central element for this film, and one of our main questions was: what is carried on the wind?
 What does a cloud hold?
 Some of the things that we came up with are dust, pollution, microbiology, and bacteria.
-But then there is also poetry, ideas, fragments of stories, and we thought about the way this kind of knowledge travels all the way up and down the Pacific, from Chile to Vancouver and beyond.
-The film is mostly focused on Chile but we were imagining how phrases, poems and fragments you might hear in passing are caught on the wind.
-We wanted to recreate that but not in a linear narrative.
-It’s more a composite of encounters, some of which actually happened, and some of which are semi-fictionalized – all in the form of “what is carried on the wind.”
+But then there is also poetry, ideas, fragments of stories, and we thought about the way in which this kind of knowledge travels all the way up and down the Pacific, from Chile to Vancouver and beyond.
+The film is mostly focused on Chile but we were at the same time imagining how phrases, poems and fragments you might hear in passing are caught on the wind.
+We wanted to recreate that, but not in a linear narrative.
+It’s more a composite of encounters, some of which actually happened, and some of which are semi-fictional – all in the form of “what is carried on the wind.”

-DFS: It’s a composition that allows us to highlight the inseparability that’s crucial to the ways in which we go about doing our films through and with the elements – the “Common Winds” are the winds over the Pacific, but also the winds over the Atlantic.
+DFS: It’s a composition that allows us to highlight the kind of inseparability that’s crucial to the ways in which we go about doing our films through and with the elements.
+The “Common Winds”, for instance, are the winds over the Pacific, but also the winds over the Atlantic.
 At some point, the dust from the Sahara that passes through the Amazon ends up in the Andes.
-To highlight that, the forms of storytelling or presentation we choose are different: beginning in one particular place, and using everything else as a kind of fog or dust storm that makes it to other places.
+To highlight this, the forms of storytelling we choose are different: The presentation starts out in a particular place, but we use everything around as a kind of fog or dust storm that travels to other places.

-CH: What is extremely striking about the film is that it presents not only what has already become partially known about the Atacama desert in recent years, namely the vast aggressive procedures of lithium or copper extraction, the massive “terraforming force” at play there.
-But you also point out other layers not so well-documented, namely the huge telescopes for space observation stationed there, and that lots of victims of the Pinochet regime have been buried there.
+CH: What is extremely striking about the film is that it presents not only what has already become partially known about the Atacama desert in recent years, namely the vast aggressive procedures of lithium or copper extraction, the massive “terraforming” at play there.
+But you also point out other layers not so well-documented, namely the huge telescopes for space observation stationed there, andthe fact that lots of victims of the Pinochet regime have been buried here.
 We see images of vast cemeteries, largely unmarked graves as well as other imagery that might be interpreted as human remains.
-Are these different tragedies – the extractivist, the astrophysical and the political/dictatorial one – intricately linked to each other, or do they just happen to be co-present in the same area?
+Are these different tragedies and stories – the extractivist, the astrophysical, and the political/dictatorial one – intricately linked to each other, or do they just happen to be co-present in one and the same area?

 DFS: In all our films what you see is precisely this constitutive connection between extractivism and political violence – political violence considered in a very general and global way, starting from colonial conquest through totalitarian regimes, dictatorships, fascism, police brutality, and so on.
-The Atacama, and then also ALMA, signify capital’s consistent dependency on and orientation towards mining, not only to the resources in the ground but also what’s out there in the cosmos.
-This is also a reference to the element Air’s correspondence to knowledge, in technology, and to the ways of describing different kinds of spaces.
+The Atacama, and then also ALMA2, signify capital’s consistent dependency on, and orientation towards, mining, not only to the resources in the ground but also to what’s out there in the cosmos.
+This is also a reference to the element's [air] correspondence to knowledge, and to the ways of describing different kinds of spaces.

 AN: In an earlier film, we looked at the crystal, a kind of quartz, which was one of the earliest objects that was collected and accumulated.
-It is also one of the few objects in nature which has symmetry in straight lines, which made us think of the double meaning it carries: both the beginning of accumulation, and the beginning of geometric rational thought (and connected to it, the many optical metaphors as a defining feature of knowledge).
-This was our starting point: to think of ALMA2 as one side of a crystal, and resource extraction as the other.
+It is also one of the few objects in nature that exposes symmetry in straight lines, which made us think of the double meaning it carries: both the beginning of accumulation, and the beginning of geometric rational thought (and connected to this, the many optical metaphors as a defining feature of knowledge).
+This was our starting point: to think of the ALMA telescope as one side of a crystal, and resource extraction as the other side.

-The large hole in the ground, by the way, is where they found an unmarked grave.
-There are many that haven’t been found, and many relatives of victims of the Pinochet regime are still searching.
+The large hole in the ground, by the way, that is depicted in the film is where they found an unmarked grave.
+There are many graves that have not been found, and many relatives of victims of the Pinochet regime are still searching for them.
 The one we show in the film happens to be close to the Pacific, which, as you know, was used during the Pinochet regime to dump bodies.
-Bu this one is accessible, there’s a memorial there and it has the names of all the people who died there.
+But this one is accessible, there’s a memorial there, and it carries the names of all the people who died there.
 Unmarked graves have been a constant interest in our films: from sunken slave ships (like in our first film Serpent Rain) to the Soot Breath – Corpus Infinitum, where we filmed an unmarked grave from the genocide in Indonesia.

-CH: Aerial views shot with drones were necessary in that respect, namely to map out these vast territories?
+CH: Were aerial views shot with drones necessary in that respect, namely to map out these vast territories?

-DFS: What the film first and foremost allows us to do is to explore visuality, which is central to this mindset.
-The most sophisticated term I have for it is to mess up assumptions about separability, which has been necessary precisely for the kind of knowledge mentioned before: symmetry, separability, etc. Film can do that because, in addition to addressing us in terms of what we know and how we think, images can also make us feel in a certain way.
-Through this very “thinking-feeling” moment, sensibility as the traditional concept of capturing the aesthetic can be shifted or messed up.
+DFS: What the film first and foremost allows us to do is to explore visuality, which is central to this very mindset.
+The most sophisticated term I have for it is to "mess up" assumptions about separability, which has been necessary precisely for the kind of knowledge mentioned before: symmetry, separability, etc. Film can do that because, in addition to addressing us in terms of what we know and how we think, images can also make us feel in a certain way.
+Through this very moment of “thinking-feeling”, sensibility as the traditional concept of capturing the aesthetic can be shifted or messed up.

 CH.
 There are chapter titles in the film that are quite revealing in this respect, namely when it comes to subsuming different kinds of violence under a common term: for instance, the concept of the “sacrifice zone” is standing out and could be taken as a designator for the wastelands of the “racialized neoliberal capitalocene” (if one can call it that).
 Do you think a major task we are facing here is giving names to the “unnamable”?